ShabaniLab/q-camp/README.md

-# Quantum Camp 2021
+# Quantum Camp 2022
-Resources for the summer camp at NYU.
-Summer of 2021, [ShabaniLab](https://shabanilab.com).
+Resources for the summer camp at NYU [ShabaniLab](https://shabanilab.com).
-The program starts on Monday June 28 and ends on Friday August 20.

 ## Intro
 Welcome to the 2021 summer quantum camp.
 In this summer camp we will be coding a lot to learn about quantum computing, visualizing the concepts, and designing and implementing quantum circuits on quantum hardware.